Parker graduates celebrate high school's melodies

 Junior year is loud and hectic like a song’s climax.
 Then it’s senior year.
 The song’s ending.

 “We no longer have 10 extra pencils.
-We now have one pencil that we found on the floor that morning,” Delanie Arend said about senior year.
+We now have one pencil that we found on the floor that morning,” Liesl Yerke said about senior year.

 “My fellow graduates, we have made it to the end of our song.
 Now it is time to look to our future,” she said.